dev-yashmahajan/Voyager-Theme/README.md

 # Voyager-Theme
-A Travel Website Theme Made Using Materialize CSS.
+A Travel Website Theme Made Using Materialize CSS.<br />
 Refered a Video By Brad Traversy.